 In February 2022 the SEGC Board determined a new minimum amount of the NGF of \$110 million (an increase from \$100 million).
 The new minimum amount came into force on approval by the Minister on 4 April 2022 in accordance with s889I of the Corporations Act.
 From that time the investment assets of the NGF were below the new minimum amount of \$110 million.
 The Board does not currently consider that a levy is required to increase the NGF to the level of the new minimum amount.
-The amount in the NGF was and remains well within the acceptable range set by the Board in its Capital Management Plan.
+The amount in the NGF was and remains well within the acceptable range set by the Board in its Capital Management Plan and may exceed the minimum amount in FY24.
 The Board's view may change as new circumstances arise.